Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 Founder energy: “Burning out” → “Sustainable indefinitely.”

 The business didn’t just grow.
-It got easier.
+It got easier to run.

-The Real Cost of Running Without an OS
+The Real Cost of Running $80K–$120K Businesses Without an Operating System

 Here’s what I need you to understand: every month you run on tactics instead of infrastructure costs you real growth potential.